Mārama (film): Production

-The film is from writer-director Taratoa Stappard and has Sharlene George producing for The Sweetshop.
+The film is from writer-director Taratoa Stappard, with Sharlene George producing for The Sweetshop.
 Ricky Russell-Waipuka and Rouzie Hassanova are also producing with Paraone Gloyne as Māori language and culture producer.
 Executive Producers include Victoria Dabbs and Gal Greenspan for Sweetshop Entertainment, Jill Macnab and Phil Bremner for Vendetta Films and Badie Ali, Hamza Ali and Greg Newman for MPI Media.

 The cast is led by Ariāna Osborne, Toby Stephens, and Umi Myers and also features Erroll Shand and Jordan Mooney.

 The film was developed with support from Te Tumu Whakaata Taonga (The New Zealand Film Commission), imagineNATIVE, The Black List, Toronto International Film Festival, the Zurich Film Festival and the Berlinale Co-Production Market.
 The film is made in association with the New Zealand Film Commission, NZ On Air, Whakaata Māori and Images & Sound.
 Principal photography took place in late-2024 in Auckland and in the Otago region.

+Release

-Mārama had its world premiere at the Toronto International Film Festival on Friday September 5, 2025.
+Mārama had its world premiere at the 2025 Toronto International Film Festival on 5 September.
 Before the premiere, North American rights were negotiated by Dark Sky Films and Watermelon Pictures, with a release set for the first quarter of 2026.
+It was theatrically released in New Zealand by Vendetta Films on 12 February 2026, followed by a limited release in the United States by Dark Sky Films and Watermelon Pictures on 17 April.

+Home media

+Mārama was made available to rent exclusively on Letterboxd Video Store for video on demand on 25 May 2026.